ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 This blueprint does not include design information for a Secure Internet Gateway (SIG).
 A SIG is listed as a requirement in the Protective Security Policy Framework (PSPF) [Robust ICT Systems](https://www.protectivesecurity.gov.au/information/robust-ict-systems/Pages/default.aspx).

+### Secure system administration

+The blueprint provides agencies some guidance for cloud native and hybrid deployments to securely administer the environment.
+It is important for the agency to develop a risk based approach to determine what is sufficient for the agency.

+Most hybrid agencies will have an incumbent secure administration model and set of associated policy and procedures, this may include privileged administration workstations (PAW) and jump host zones to provide a secure and resilient boundary for the administration of critical assets.

+Cloud native environments will usually not have have a jump host environment and or PAW to use, or may not require one.
+Such a solution could be suitably hosted natively within M365/Azure and components of the blueprint may assist with the goal of developing an suitable jump host/PAW environment for the agency.

+A PAWs and jump host solution for cloud native may comprise of:

+* **Separate credentials** are provided for non-privileged and privileged duties
+* **Hardened PAW** (Windows operating system) enrolled into Intune with associated Conditional Access polices to provide a zero-trust entry point into the associated cloud apps to administer.
+Local administrative privileges should be restricted on the PAW, it is used to access the jump server solution or direct access to cloud admin portals
+* **Web filtering system** to restrict privileged accouts to the set of agency approved admin portals only.
+This product could be a suitably risk assessed cloud platform or built as IaaS (Infrastrucutre as a Service).
+The web filterning solution should be mandatory on the jump host or PAWs, [tenant restrictions](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions) should be implemented to prevent misuse or data exfiltration to other Microsoft tenancies
+* **Virtual jump host** solution may be built leveraging Azure Virtual Desktop (AVD) session hosts, which includes tie-in to Multifactor Authentication (MFA) though Conditional Access policies.
+This jump host may be the trusted location where admin portals are used, as well as a secure place to administer other hybrid assets.
+Network security groups can be used to restrict management traffic flows to these hosts only
+* **Restriction of management traffic flows** limited to only critical assets should be implemented where possible.
+This could be achived utilising the Windows Defender native firewall functionality, web filtering, network security groups on cloud hosted jump hosts, and Conditional Access policies.

+Please seek further guidance developing this pattern by reviewing the associated ISM controls for systems management to implement a secure administation model.

 ### Virtual private network

 If you are considering the use of Apple iOS devices such as iPhones or iPads, [ACSC's Security Configuration Guide for Apple iOS 14 Devices](https://www.cyber.gov.au/acsc/view-all-content/publications/security-configuration-guide-apple-ios-14-devices) requires the use of a virtual private network to protect in transit communication.
 The blueprint includes [suggested per app VPN configuration](/blueprint/abac/intune-configuration.html#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the agency.
 Please ensure you leverage a risk based approach in the selection and configuration of a VPN server.